MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-ca.md

 ---

-# Deprecated Features in the Canadian Version of Microsoft Dynamics 365 Business Central
+# Deprecated Features in the Canadian Version of [!INCLUDE [prodlong](../developer/includes/prodlong.md)]
-This topic lists and describes the local functionality for Canada that has been removed from [!INCLUDE[navnow](../developer/includes/navnow_md.md)], made available from a new page or report, or replaced by a new feature.
+This topic lists and describes the local functionality for Canada that has been removed from [!INCLUDE[prodshort](../developer/includes/prodshort_md.md)], made available from a new page or report, or replaced by a new feature.

 ## Customer Statement Report
 Shows a list of financial transactions for a selected customer statements for a given period of time.
 For example, use the report as part of your payment collection process.